Images of Burma

 Overnight: Bagan Transport: Minibus, Walk, Meals: B,

-Day 7 - Bagan - at leisure to explore at your own speed
+Day 7 - Bagan - at leisure to explore at your own pace

-Visit Bagan at your leisure: with a map, hat and torch (to discover temples’ hidden stairways); roam the country lanes by bicycle; hire a pony and trap; visit the best known temples or find some hidden chedis of your own; rise early to take in dawn or sit out the hot part of the day by the pool.
-Your guide will be on hand to advise and recommend, but we’d like to give you the opportunity to explore this phenomenal and highly photogenic site at your own leisure and pace.
+Visit Bagan at your leisure: with a map, hat and torch (to discover temples’ hidden stairways); roam the country lanes by bicycle; hire a pony and trap; visit the best-known temples, find some hidden chedis of your own; rise early to take in dawn or check out some local villages.
+Your guides will be on hand to advise and recommend, but we’d like to give you an opportunity to explore this spectacular, highly photogenic site at your own pace.

 Photography themes; Temples, landscape, village life, Bagan

-Optional dawn balloon ride over Bagan can be arranged.
+An optional, dawn air-balloon ride over Bagan can be arranged.